anderson-aristotle/react-components-prop/README.md

 Since we're going to be rendering many actors and they will all share common properties, it would be a great time to make another component!

-As a lab, create your own `Actor` component that for now just displays the name of the actor as a prop that gets passed to it.
+As a lab, create your own `Actor` component that will receive an actor's `name` as a prop.
+It should render a `li` for that prop.

-Once that's defined, you will have to render one of those components for each actor in the actors array
+Once that's defined, you will have to figure out how to render an `Actor` component inside of your `Movie` component for every element of that `actors` array.
+Make sure they are all contained within the same `ul`!